IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 This may be a problem if the content distribution network needs to reorganize which IP address is responsible for which content, or if there is a desire to provide content in geographically relevant ways.

 The firmware vendor is therefore likely to be asked to point a CNAME to the CDN network, to a name that might look like "g7.a.example", with the expectation that the CDN vendors DNS will do all the appropriate work to geolocate the transfer.
 This can be fine for a MUD file, as the MUD controller, if located in the same geography as the IoT device, can follow the CNAME, and can collect the set of resulting IP addresses, along with the TTL for each.
 The MUD controller can then take charge of refreshing that mapping at intervals driven by the TTL.

-In some cases, a complete set of geographically distributed servers is known at ahead of time, and the firmware vendor can list all of those addresses in the name that it lists in the MUD file.
+In some cases, a complete set of geographically distributed servers is known at ahead of time, and the firmware vendor can list all of those addresses DNS for the the name that it lists in the MUD file.
 As long as the active set of addresses used by the CDN is a strict subset of that list, then the geolocated name can be used for the firmware download itself.
 This use of two addresses is ripe for confusion however.

 ## Use of a too generic DNS name

-Some CDNs make all customer content at a single URL (such as s3.amazonaws.com).
+Some CDNs make all customer content available at a single URL (such as s3.amazonaws.com).
 This seems to be ideal from a MUD point of view: a completely predictable URL.

 The problem is that a compromised device could then connect to the contents of any bucket,